Advisor accuses Wells Fargo of pulling 'bait and switch' with promissory note

 Forced to quit

 Part of that trouble started with emails sent to Nguyen's former clients to tell them he had moved to Wells Fargo.
-But replies, instead of being directed to Nguyen, went instead to a different Tommy Nguyen who had previously left the firm.
+Their replies, instead of being directed to Nguyen, went to a different Tommy Nguyen who had previously left the firm.
 Even after Nguyen's email address was changed, the replies continued to be sent to the former employee, according to the suit.

 One of his former clients eventually told him he had received a voicemail from someone named Matt.